-If your issue is complex, I’ll tell you.
-But I’ll break things down into smaller chunks so that you can focus on what affects you and not worry about the bits that have no relevance.
-Based on your personality and what you’re looking to achieve I’ll create a pathway of the decisions you need to make and when you need to make them so that you achieve your desired outcome.
+If your issue is complex, he will tell you.
+But he will break things down into smaller chunks so that you can focus on what affects you and not worry about the bits that have no relevance.
+Based on your personality and what you’re looking to achieve he will create a pathway of the decisions you need to make and when you need to make them so that you achieve your desired outcome.

 Advising a publisher client who was due to launch a book about the Rugby World Cup and needed all copy checking to ensure it didn’t infringe copyright, trademark or name protection laws.
 The client needed this work doing within three days.
-I worked with two other members of my team to get this done within deadline and the book is now in the shops.
+Matthew worked with two other members of his team to get this done within deadline and the book is now in the shops.

 Successfully sold an industrial property at auction that was somewhat rundown.
-My client originally took it to the market in 2006, and entered into an agreement with a developer who then failed to settle in 2008.
-My role involved taking the site back from the developer, securing it, and helping my client take it to auction once my client had brought it up to a standard to sell again.
+Matthew's client originally took it to the market in 2006, and entered into an agreement with a developer who then failed to settle in 2008.
+Matthew's role involved taking the site back from the developer, securing it, and helping his client take it to auction once his client had brought it up to a standard to sell again.

 Lawyer, barrister, band manager, gardener, and conservation worker.

-I qualified as a lawyer at age 22, worked for a couple of years in a legal office, then became a barrister doing criminal and mental health work.
-In the evenings I managed bands.
-I then travelled overseas and worked in England as a gardener for eighteen months before returning to New Zealand with my wife and child.
-I spent four years doing conservation work and landscape gardening before coming back to the law in 1999.
+Matthew qualified as a lawyer at age 22, worked for a couple of years in a legal office, then became a barrister doing criminal and mental health work.
+In the evenings he managed bands.
+He then travelled overseas and worked in England as a gardener for eighteen months before returning to New Zealand with his wife and child.
+He spent four years doing conservation work and landscape gardening before coming back to the law in 1999.

-I worked for my father’s firm, took it over in 2006 and ran it for five years before merging the practice with McVeagh Fleming.
-I’m enjoying being in a larger firm that still retains a family feel.
+Matthew worked for his father’s firm, took it over in 2006 and ran it for five years before merging the practice with McVeagh Fleming.
+Matthew is enjoying being in a larger firm that still retains a family feel.

 LLB, University of Auckland 1988